elmirsmylv/Expense-Tracker-React-TypeScript/README.md

 # Food Delivery Landing Page

-This is a Expense Tracker built with ReactJs/TypeScript.
-You can login and register.
+This is an Expense Tracker built with ReactJs/TypeScript.
+You can log in and register.
 It has authentication and authorization.
-Also you can add new expense category and new expense record.
-It has restful api integration for data and authentication and authorization.
-It is not responsive yet.
-There is global state management with redux.
-And finally dahsboard's chart and expense cards static yet but I'll fix this asap.
+Also, you can add a new expense category and new expense record.
+It has restful API integration for data and authentication and authorization.
+There is global state management with Redux.
 ### Here is the live demo

 [Expense.io](https://expense-tracker-elmir.vercel.app/)